FOURBALL CHAMPIONSHIP POLICY

 When the winners of each flight have been determined, there will be a "last man standing" contest to determine which team shall represent Rancho Park at the prestigious SCGA Net Four-Ball Championship scheduled in the Fall.

 The Fourball Championship shall be played on any 18-hole championship length golf course.
-All competitors shall exercise due diligence in the selection of golf course for the match play, make good faith effort to complete the round within the deadline, and report the match results via email or text to the Tournament Chairman within twenty four (24) hours after completion of the match.
+All competitors shall exercise due diligence in the selection of golf course for the match play, make good faith effort to complete the round within the deadline, and report the match results via email or text to the Tournament Chairman immediately after completion of the match.

 It is the responsibility of ALL players in each match to find a mutually agreeable date, time and course for the match to be completed by the deadline.
 Failure to complete your match by the deadline may result in disqualification.
 Please communicate with the Tournament Chairman if there are any problems or difficulties in scheduling and completing your match by the deadline.

-If players cannot agree on a date, time or course to play the following tie-breakers will be used:
+If players cannot agree on a date, time or course to play the following options will be applied:

 - If players cannot agree to play during the week or on the weekend, the weekend takes preference.